stormuk/pepper/README.md

 It should also be noted that 2.9 is only compatible with Peppers 1.8 and 1.8a.
 Earlier 1.6 robots will not work.
 You can identify your robot version [using this guide](http://doc.aldebaran.com/2-5/family/pepper_technical/pepper_versions.html), and should do so before developing Android apps for it.

+## Connecting
+First ensure that your Pepper robot is connected to the same WiFi network as your development computer, then follow these steps:

+1. Use the *Tools -> Pepper SDK* menu and click "Connect".
+This will open a window to let you select the Pepper robot
+2. Highlight a robot, and press the 'Select' button
+3. You will be prompted for the password.
+Once this has been entered correctly, the robot viewer window will open
+4. There will also be a popup asking for the tablet IP address, sometimes this appears behind the robot viewer.
+On the robot's tablet, you can swipe down the notification area and see the IP address for the tablet labelled as "For Run/Debug Config".
+Enter the IP address and add the port number 5555, eg. "192.168.1.101:5555".
+Press OK
+5. You can now "Run" the Android application onto the Pepper robot.

 ## Design Principles
 Please familiarise yourself with the following concepts to help in understanding the [application structure](#application-structure).